Network Security tools for Penetration testing is more often used by security industries to test the vulnerabilities in network and applications.

 - OpenVAS – OpenVAS is a framework of several services and tools offering a comprehensive and powerful vulnerability scanning and vulnerability management solution.

-- Metasploit Framework – A tool for developing and executing exploit code against a remote target machine.
+- Metasploit Framework – one fo the best Network Security Tools for developing and executing exploit code against a remote target machine.
 Other important sub-projects include the Opcode Database, shellcode archive and related research.

 - Kali – Kali Linux is a Debian-derived Linux distribution designed for digital forensics and penetration testing.
 Kali Linux is preinstalled with numerous penetration-testing programs, including nmap (a port scanner), Wireshark (a packet analyzer), John the Ripper (a password cracker), and Aircrack-ng (a software suite for penetration-testing wireless LANs).